mfurqaan31/pdf-toolboxs/README.md

 - **Decrypt PDF**: Upload a single encrypted PDF, enter the password, and download the decrypted PDF.
 Please ensure the PDF is encrypted.

 - **Chat with PDF**: Upload a single non-encrypted PDF, enter your valid Gemini-pro API key, and ask questions related to the PDF in the chat input.
-You will receive answers accordingly.
+Note: This tool is currently under development, and its outputs may not always be accurate.

 # Follow me and Star ⭐ the Repository
 [![GitHub](https://img.shields.io/badge/GitHub-mfurqaan31-black?&logo=github)](https://github.com/mfurqaan31)